Email marketing has hit it’s 40s, but instead of having a mid-life crisis it’s maturing like a fine wine!

 You might think batch and blast emails are in the past, but one in five marketing managers aren’t confident their organisation can segment their various target audiences.
 Use all the data you can to really profile and segment your data – for example, looking at the company demographic and splitting your data by buyer persona.
 Use previous email send data to get a fuller picture of your lists, and what content engaged them.
-If someone is engaging with emails on specific product lines or service areas and ignoring others use this behavioural data to target them with tailored content in future.
-This kind of micro-targeting will turn your emails from mass mailers with low impact to personalised email journeys tailored to each prospect.
+If someone is engaging with emails on specific product lines or service areas and ignoring others, use this behavioural data to target them with tailored content in the future.
+This kind of micro-targeting will turn your emails from mass mailers with low impact to personalised journeys tailored to each prospect.

 Tie it all together

 Email marketing can be taken a step further through an automation platform, where you can track visitors and usage to your website, score leads based upon interactions with content and schedule engagement at the most optimum times of contact.
-Insights can be gathered such as the decision makers who are interacting with the emails and content which can then be used to build personas for wider marketing activity.
+Insights can be gathered such as the decision makers who are interacting with emails and content which can then be used to build personas for wider marketing activity.

 Acquisition vs Retention